acornsoftuk/xllify-demo/README.md

 # xllify-demo

 This repo demonstrates using the [xllify-build](https://github.com/marketplace/actions/xllify-build) action to package some simple custom functions into an .xll.
+The workflow defined in build.yaml is extremely simple, [you can see it here](https://github.com/acornsoftuk/xllify-demo/blob/main/.github/workflows/build.yaml).

 The action handles the build and packaging process.
 An .xll file for Microsoft Excel on Windows is attached when a release is created in this repo.
 See https://xllify.com for more info.